ohanacode-dev/OhanaCode-IOT/NTP_clock_basic/README.md

 # NTP clock lamp

-This Arduino sketch is using ESP8266 WiFi module, intended for D1 Mini, but any other with a few GPIO pins will do.
+This Arduino sketch is using ESP8266 WiFi module.
 It provides a web interface, so you can connect to it using any web enabled device.
-If it does not find the configured AP, it will provide its own open AP with SSID: "ujagaga_ntp_clock_" followed by MAC address of the WiFi module.
+If it does not find the configured AP, it will provide its own open AP with SSID: "OC_ntp_clock_" followed by MAC address of the WiFi module.
 The WiFi module uses NTP server to sync time.
-This is used to drive two stepper motors to show current time.
 The web interface enables setting of the correct time zone.

-logo.h contains a 64-base encoded logo used in the web interface.
+# Additional dependencies
+- ESP8266 Web Server
+- ESP8266HTTPClient
+- NTPClient